-[Intro Paragraph] Begin your listing with an introductory paragraph that tells prospective tellers a little bit about your bank and your unique working environment.
+[Intro Paragraph] Begin your bank teller job description with an introductory paragraph that tells prospective tellers a little bit about your bank and your unique working environment.
+Is yours a large, national bank or a local credit union?
 Just a few sentences calibrating your recruiting pitch to the ideal candidate will set your company apart from the competition.

 - Serves customers by completing account transactions.